goodpudding/reading-notes/Class301/class2.md

 * What are some examples of things that we could store in state?

 Things that we might need to keep track of that would increment.

+## Notes from Class

+3 things we need when using react:
+Import React, declare the class(probably need to have a render), export the class

+<> </> marginal or fractional element

+files that need to be used on your website from react, need to be in your public file. you can access them just by referncing the folder the images are you if you need to use the src folder you have to use ./ to go to it.